SetupifyCo/SetupifyCo/README.md

 ### Thank you for using Setupify.

-SetupifyCo is focused on building fast, reliable, and customizable Discord automation systems designed to simplify server management and community setup.
+Setupify is focused on building fast, reliable, and customizable Discord automation systems designed to simplify server management and community setup.

 <br>